awslabs/sagemaker-battlesnake-ai/Documentation/UpdateHeuristicsAndDeploy.md

 ![Heuristic Dev Architecture](images/ArchitectureSagemakerBattlesnakeHeuristics.png "Heuristic Dev Architecture")

-> __Estimated cost__ : This environment does not add any cost to the [STEP 1 environment](DeployTheAIEndpoint.md).
+> __Estimated cost__ : This environment does not add any cost to [Step 1](DeployTheAIEndpoint.md).
 The free tiers include 250 hours per month of this notebook instance during the first two months.
 > After the free tiers, the charge will be $0.269 per hour for the notebook instance ($6.5 per 24 hour period).
 > __Cost savings tip__ : Once you have finished working, you can stop your notebook instance in order to stop consuming free tiers or incurring charges.
 You can easily restart them at a later date to continue with your work.